learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Service Accounts are then linked to Roles that grant access to resources.

-Users and Pods can use those identities as a mechanism to authenticate to the API and issue requests.
+**Users and Pods can use those identities as a mechanism to authenticate to the API and issue requests.**

-And they only receive successful replies for the resources you are authorized to consume.
+And they only receive successful replies for the resources they are authorized to consume.

 If a Role grants access to create and delete Pods, you won't be able to amend Secrets, or create ConfigMaps — for example.

 _Could you use Service Accounts as a mechanism to authenticate requests between apps in the cluster?_

-Kubernetes offers the same primitives to authenticate requests just like Keycloak and Dex.

 _What if the Kubernetes API could be used as an Authentication and Authorisation server?_

-_Could you use Service Accounts as a mechanism to authenticate requests between apps in the cluster?_

 Let's try that.